 Typically, a formal letter is used as the method of communication.
 Notice can be found in letters, memoranda, and other papers that were written on the job site.
 If they are properly written, project meeting minutes that summarize conversations concerning project circumstances may be adequate.
 It is crucial to notify owners of potential claims within a reasonable period of time, as stipulated under the contract.
 Here are some typical difficulties with the procedure.

 Table2.
-2 construction claim notification problems/challenges
+2 construction claim notification challenges